Route 66 Series: Henry’s Rabbit Ranch

 Perhaps the celebrity went to her head, because she decided to aim a bit higher after that.
 In 2008, Montana ran for President.
 As her campaign bumper stickers and pins show, she was very qualified.
 “Seven years as Queen has taught her effective leadership.
 She has no relatives to give jobs to, and she is uninfluenced by lobbyists (the rumors of being influenced by the Carrot Growers Association were largely unfounded).”
 Montana was also very good with the public, since she continued to greet the many 66 travelers at the Rabbit Ranch with warmth and affection.

-While Montana never became President of the United States (it was our loss really), she certainly enjoyed a long and healthy reign at Henry’s Rabbit Ranch before she passed away in June of 2008.
+While Montana never became President of the United States (our loss really), she certainly enjoyed a long and healthy reign at Henry’s Rabbit Ranch before she passed away in June of 2008.
 She was buried next to her many furry playmates, 63 to be exact, in the Long Ears Memorial Park.
 Rich keeps it very-well maintained and dreams to make it a full-on memorial garden someday.
 “The stones tell some of their story,” Rich says of the rabbit final resting places.
 “I tell the rest.”

 Henry’s Rabbit Ranch Visit